RobbyCBennett/VSCodeTerminalMacros/README.md

 ## Known Issues

  - The terminal always focuses when using `terminal.show()`.
-[This is a vscode bug](https://github.com/microsoft/vscode/issues/131340).
+[This is fixed in the insiders release.](https://github.com/microsoft/vscode/issues/128289).